Gender Discrimination in the Workplace

 Gender discrimination can take various forms in the workplace – and the law applies to both men and women (although women are the predominate victim).
 Generally, gender discrimination is when a corporation treats an employee differently because the individual is a man or a woman.

 The terms gender and sex tend to be used interchangeably, but there is a notable difference.
 “Sex” refers to the individual’s biological identity, being male or female.
 “Gender” refers to the overall characteristics that society views as masculine or feminine and what the individual identifies as, regardless of what he/she is labeled as on the birth certificate.
 No matter what the discrimination is based on, sex and gender discrimination is illegal in the workplace.
+If you want to learn about the general umbrella of employment discrimination, click here.

 Laws Governing Gender Discrimination in the Workplace